More new cases in South than anywhere else in NZ

 Currently across New Zealand 2% of cases are being attributed to community transmission, while the source of transmission is still being investigated for 17% of cases.

-The areas where there were the most number of cases still being investigated were in the Southern, Waikato DHB areas and the Auckland metro region, Dr Bloomfield said.
+The areas where there were the most number of cases still being investigated were in the Southern and Waikato DHB areas and the Auckland metro region, Dr Bloomfield said.

 "We are going to be working with them over the next day or two, to look at each of those cases under investigation to determine if they can, or should be classified as community transmission."